Ben O'Donnell

-Ben O'Donnell (born 14 August 1995) is an Australian rugby union player, who currently plays as a wing for the in Super Rugby and for in New Zealand's domestic National Provincial Championship competition.
-He previously played for Connacht in the Pro14 and European Rugby Champions Cup.
+Ben O'Donnell (born 14 August 1995) is an Australian rugby union player, who currently plays as a wing for French Pro D2 club Aurillac.

+He previously played for Connacht in the Pro14 and European Rugby Champions Cup, the in Super Rugby and for in New Zealand's domestic National Provincial Championship competition.

 O’Donnell has represented the Australia national rugby sevens team from 2017 to 2020 at 21 competitions.

 In mid-2025, O'Donnell left the Brumbies at the end of his contract and signed with French Pro D2 club Aurillac on a two-year deal.